TogetherCrew/farcaster/pipelines/ingest-farcaster-data/README.md

 # Farcaster Data Pipeline

-A data pipeline for processing Farcaster social data into a Neo4j graph database.
+A data pipeline for processing Farcaster social data into Neo4J.

 ## How It Works